frederic-perez/AmE-dictionary/data/idioms.md

 __go out with the girls__ To go and socialize somewhere with a group of exclusively female friends.
 __go out__ __1__ To go on a date with someone. _Those two have such an obvious chemistry that I’m surprised they’ve never gone out._
 __go over (one’s) head__ :two: __1__ To speak to one’s superior rather than talking to one directly. _She just wouldn’t listen to me, so I had to go over her head to her boss and complain about it._ __2__ To not be understood by one because it is too complex or subtle for their comprehension. _My jokes always seem to go over Stephanie’s head, so I’m glad you think I’m funny at least._
-__go over the top__
+__go over the top__ :two::hammer:
-__go overboard__ :dart::five: To do too much; to be extravagant; show excessive enthusiasm, act in an excessive way; to act without restraint in some area. _Did I go overboard with the Christmas decorations?
+__go overboard__ :dart::seven: To do too much; to be extravagant; show excessive enthusiasm, act in an excessive way; to act without restraint in some area. _Did I go overboard with the Christmas decorations?
 I’m worried I bought enough Christmas lights to light up Times Square._
 __go pffft__ It’s basically James Ellroy-speak for something just…fizzling out or disappearing.
-__go places__:four: To progress or find success in some area of one’s life. _Alice is definitely going to go places with that singing voice of hers._
+__go places__:five: To progress or find success in some area of one’s life. _Alice is definitely going to go places with that singing voice of hers._
 __go potty__ _He has to go potty._
 __go rogue__
 __go soft on (someone)__ :two: To treat someone delicately, gently, or leniently; to not criticize, punish, or berate someone too harshly.
 __go soft__ :two: To become overly lenient, easily manipulated, or apathetic; to lose strength or determination. _You used to be the toughest sheriff this town has ever had, but you’ve gone soft in your old age._
-__go south__ :nine: __1__ To escape; to vanish or disappear. _Everyone in the gang went south when they learned that the police had discovered their hideout._ __2__ To fall or drop; to depreciate; to lose quality or value.
+__go south__ :nine::m: __1__ To escape; to vanish or disappear. _Everyone in the gang went south when they learned that the police had discovered their hideout._ __2__ To fall or drop; to depreciate; to lose quality or value.
 (Especially related to finances or stock exchanges.) _I used to be a big player in the stock market, but all my investments have gone south lately._ __3__ To cease working or functioning; to quit, fail, or fall apart. _That’s when things start going south._ _You’ve got a career there, if all this goes south._ _This one went south on me._ _That’s when everything went south._
 __go steady (with someone)__ To date someone exclusively. _Don’t ask Jill out—she’s already going steady with Bobby._ _Are those two really going steady?_
 __go stir-crazy__ :two: To become acutely anxious, restless, irritable, irrational, and/or depressed from remaining for too long in an unstimulating, confined, and/or isolated environment.
 “Stir” in this usage is a slang word for prison. _The doctor said I need to remain in bed as much as possible, but I’ll go stir-crazy if I can’t get out of the house at least once a day!_
 __go strong__ :three: To proceed energetically or successfully. _It is still going strong._